jadghamloushh/Splunk-Home-Lab/README.md

 ## Part 4 — Detection Queries

 These are the SPL queries I use to find suspicious activity in the logs.
+Each one targets a specific attack pattern that a SOC analyst would look for.

+---

 ### Brute Force Detection

-Find accounts with a high number of failed logons:
+Someone trying to guess a password will generate a lot of failed logons.
+This query counts failed logons per account and flags anything over 5.
 ```spl
 index=wineventlog EventCode=4625
 | stats count by Account_Name